biometrixtech/plans/documentation/api_demo.md

 ### Overview & Description

-#### ROM WOD (Basic Request)
+#### 1. Basic Case

+TODO: What is required vs optional?
+(Note: in code, symptoms require a session)

-This endpoint can be called to log a new session to today's plan and should include the session's information as well as a post-session survey.
+This endpoint can be called to log a new workout session to today's plan and should include the session's information.

 ##### Query String